 RBI Tournaments reserves the right to combine age brackets.
 (Example: 9U with 10U All Stars).
 This decision will be based on the number of teams that enter into each age group division.

-The following rules are in place for 2018 and will be evaluated throughout the season.
+The following rules are in place and will be evaluated throughout the season.
 Must be a baseball bat.
 If using a wood bat, they cannot be altered or defective.
 BBCOR certified bats are legal unless otherwise banned by the NFHS Association.
 All other bats must be stamped 1.15 BPF or have a certified BESR rating imprint.
-Age groups 9-U through 12-U do not have a restriction on the weight/length ratio for non-wood bats.
-The 13-U age group swings either a -8 for March and April tournaments to transition into drop -5 stamped 1.15 BPF or have a certified BESR rating imprint bat or -3 non wood bat that must be BBCOR certified starting May 1st.
-14-U through 18-u age divisions can use non-wood bats but they must be BBCOR certified and have a weight/length ratio of -3.
-The penalty for use of an illegal bat will be governed by NFHS rules.
-USA Bats are allowed.
+Age groups 5-U to 8-U bats must have the bpf 1.15 stamp BUT NO t-ball bats are allowed (revised June 15th, 2021).

 No player is allowed to participate on more than one team for each event.
 For example, organization rosters have to designate players on one specific team in conjunction with their submitted rosters.
 In addition, no player is allowed to play on more than one team even if those teams are in different divisions, or age groups.
 PENALTY FOR THIS VIOLATION IS TEAM FORFEIT OF ALL GAMES IN WHICH THE PLAYER PARTICIPATED IN WITH SAID TEAM.